 Most children get irritable in the afternoon and less able to learn.
-For a child with Autism, the effects can happen earlier and with a lot greater intensity.
+For an Autistic child, these effects can happen earlier and with a lot greater intensity.
 Whilst the culmination of sensory and cognitive overload can’t always be avoided, there are some things which help a child manage the overwhelm.

 - At school, see if the teacher can establish a “quiet zone” or “chill out space” in the class room.

-This area should ideally be away from noises and bright lights.
-In this area I recommend putting some cushions and perhaps a tent or canopy, and quiet activities which are not overly stimulating or challenging e.g. colouring, reading, listening to music, threading beads.
-This space can be used as a “sensory break” area or a retreat when upset.
+Every classroom should have an inclusive space where a child can just take a moment.
+It’s recommended that you involve children in the creation of this space to ensure it is suitable for their needs.
+This area should ideally allow privacy, with reduced sensory input, be comfortable and cosy (I recommend putting some cushions and perhaps a tent or canopy, and quiet activities which are not overly stimulating or challenging e.g. colouring, reading, listening to music, threading beads).
+This space can be used as a “sensory break” area or a retreat when feeling overwhelmed.
 This space can be for everyone to use.

 - Provide frequent breaks

 Whilst most children have breaks from learning during the standard 1st (Recess) and 2nd (Lunch) breaks, some children (particularly Autistic children) often need more breaks than is normally allowed.
 Pre-planned and scheduled breaks ensures appropriate time and space for rest.
 The strategy should not be “just come and ask if you want a break”.
 Many children have not yet developed a good understanding of their internal cues for break, and may also find it additionally challenging to have to go and ask you for it.